MCDevKit/cmcc-docs/json-templating-engine/basic-actions.md

 }
 ```

-Example above will result in this JSON:
+The example above results in the following JSON:

 ```json
 {
   "key_3": 30,